 3. Disclosure and international transfers of personal information

-(1) For Associates: We may disclose your Personal Information or application progress to the employers at which you’ve applied, your university, your mentors and prospective supporters.
+(1) For potential Associate applicants: We may disclose your personal information or application progress to the employers at which you’ve applied, your university, your mentors and prospective supporters.

-Where the processing of Personal Information is delegated to a third party data processor, such as that listed above, upReach will delegate such processing in writing, will choose a data processor that provides sufficient guarantees with respect to technical and organisational security measures governing the relevant processing and will ensure that the processor acts on our behalf and under our instructions.
-In addition, upReach will impose in writing appropriate data protection and information security requirements on such third party data processors.
+Where the processing of personal data is delegated to a third party data processor, upReach will choose a data processor that provides sufficient guarantees with respect to technical and organisational security measures governing the relevant processing and will ensure that the processor acts on our behalf and under our instructions.

 By using this site you are consenting to our use of these cookies.

 5. Log Data

 Like many site operators, we collect information that your browser sends whenever you visit our website ("Log Data").